armoar334/tapioca/README.md

 It was built to fill a space that doesn't really exist currently, in that there are two core concepts it fulfils:
  - The most portable software is interpreted, as it will then run on any architechture or standard implementation
- - The closest thing to a standard "interpreter" is posix sh
+ - The closest thing to a standard "interpreter" is posix sh ( although awk would be better, if not for the lack of being able to get a single character )

 The best performance I have found comes from running under busybox ash